This course guides parents through a series of adoptee stories giving a unique view into the hearts, minds and souls of the adopted person experience.

 This course provides an overview of the common medical issues, health risks and specific conditions internationally adopted children may face.
 Become familiar with the medical and developmental effects of orphanage or foster care as well as the role of professionals in assessing health.

 Open adoption can be a scary and difficult relationship to understand.
-This course will explain open adoption, will help you to understand the expectant parent and birth parent perspectives and will offer some strategies for making openness part of your every day life.
+This course will explain open adoption, will help you to understand the expectant parent and birth parent perspectives and will offer some strategies for making openness part of your everyday life.

 Attachment is an essential component of any healthy, happy family.
 Adoption, however, may present challenges to the attachment process.
 Designed for both first time adoptive parents and parents struggling with attachment issues with their adopted child, this course provides practical tips on how to form and sustain this important bond.